 The P-IE Governing Council will use the following guidelines to evaluate submissions for P-IE Section Symposia.
 High-ranking symposia not selected as Section Symposia may be recommended as Member Symposia.

-- Relating symposia submissions to the meeting’s theme, “Entomology 2025: Bridging Generations with Innovation, Legacy, and Passion”, is encouraged.
+- Relating symposia submissions to the meeting’s theme, Connect Your Science, Expand Your Net, is encouraged.

 - We encourage organizers to be innovative, creative, and thoughtful in proposing sessions that are engaging and visionary.
 Proposals that cover a diversity of topics, such as concepts, disciplines, ecosystems, taxa and others are highly encouraged.